spolkinghorne/GenD_project/Project_outline.md

 - There may be a trend in the lielihood of returning a mailed ballot depending on the day of week it was issued with the weekend being less likely to be returned but this insight requires further investigation to be concluded robustly.
 - If a voter has not returned their mailed ballot after 35 days it is unlikely they will return the ballot.

+**Future Steps**
+The following are ideas could be considered if this project were taken further:
+- Create a pipeline to permanatly clean the data from the same error such as incorrect dates
+- Look to link the data to demographic data to get a better sense of the demographics of the voters who are more likely and less likely to return their ballot.
+This could make the canvassing process more efficient.
+To build on that even more it would be interesting to build a model which allocated voters a likelihood to return mailed ballot score which is dependent on various factors.
+- Use these analytics to run SQL scripts on the Civis database to get call lists.
+    - This list would be a ranked list of voters for canvassers to call and encourage them to return ballots.
+    - This list could be pulled daily and cross checked with the previous days call lists.
+This would require a call record to be kept to flag when a voter was last called to ensure canvassers do not call the same people day after day.

 ## Data Source
 Georgia Abseentee Records